pawap90/scrollable-cli/README.md

 ## Usage

-Create a scrollable area with a content and print it:
+Create a scrollable area with content and print it:

 ```ts
 import Scrollable from 'scrollable-cli';